Cynsar-Foundation/2nd.sdk/Readme.md

 4. Fetch Events for the required fields
 5. Low on dependency and has tested features and tests
 6. Typescript Enabled
+7. Query events like `Get this from this Relay`

 ## How to use ?